 For more help with Porter's Five Forces, have a look at these sites:

 SMART is an acronym for the 5 steps of setting specific, measurable, achievable, relevant, and time-based goals.

 For more help with SMART objectives, have a look at these sites:

 Have a look at our online guide to finding Company and industry information.

-This guide will help you search the web, our databases and the Library catalogue for company and industry information, financial information, annual reports, legislation and regulation, media coverage and information on public/private companies.
+This guide will help you search the web and our databases to find company and industry information, financial information, annual reports and country information.

 Need help referencing?
 Follow the roadmap!

 What do you do with all those references you have found?